Gartner Public Web Participation Guidelines

 8. Protect confidential information.

 Protect Gartner’s and our clients’ confidential information.
 Information that we would not publicly disclose in our research due to confidentiality concerns should not be disclosed or discussed on the Web.
+Gartner associates should not post any confidential or proprietary information on Yammer or other content sharing sites.
+This includes any discussion of clients or internal Gartner content.
 Also, because we are a public company, don’t disclose or discuss Gartner’s revenues, future business plans or share price.
 If in doubt, gain permission prior to posting on matters that might be private or internal to Gartner.

 9. Be personable and have fun.